 Leveling ensures your team's skill sets are aligned to roles and compensation, while creating a clear path for growth.

 Be honest with yourself.
 Are you a good leader?
 Do you have more to learn?
 Of course you do.
 We all do!
 Approach team optimization with an open mind knowing you may be playing a role in the problem.
 Part of this is looking introspectively at how you spend your time.

 Keep observing.
 You'll still need to look out for the visual and audible cues of poor team health.
 Set aside time on your calendar with a reminder to review team health at least once a month.
 Reminders like this ensure you'll have time booked for this "soft" side of management.

 I know, “quick wins” sounds like something an MBA wrote.
 (Possibly!)
 But it works.
 Brainstorm this simple question: How might we, as a team, achieve fast, visible results?
 The goal is to find an initiative that brings high value to the business while bringing the least amount of pain to the team.
 If you can, bring in senior members of your team and host a workshop.
 Use a problem/solution framework to keep you focused.

+Once you have your problems and solutions outlined, along with implementation plans, share with your team.
 Here's a management secret: at first, the content doesn’t matter as much as the feeling.
 The feeling of optimism will drive teams to deliver the formerly impossible.
 That said, your audience still has to trust what you're presenting, so be sure it's solid.
 I rarely use the word authenticity, but this is where it's due.